Trade-off between complexity and energy in quantum phase estimation: Abstract

 \section{Abstract}

-Driven by the desire to make quantum technologies more sustainable, in this work we introduce a framework for analysing the interplay between complexity and energy cost of quantum procedures.
-In particular, we study a sequential quantum phase estimation protocol, where a phase of physical significance is encoded in a quantum channel.
-The channel is applied to a probe state repetitively until the probe is measured and the outcome leads to an estimate on the phase.
-We establish a trade-off relation between the implementation energy of the channel and the number of times it is applied (complexity), while reaching a desired estimation precision.
-The principles of our analysis can be adapted to optimise the energy consumption in other quantum protocols and devices.
+\DT{Quantifying the energetic cost of implementing quantum operations is essential for assessing the efficiency and scalability of quantum sensing and information-processing technologies.
+Here, we introduce a framework for analysing the interplay between complexity and energy cost of quantum processes}.
+In particular, we \DT{apply our framework to} a sequential quantum phase estimation protocol, where a phase of physical significance is encoded in a quantum channel.
+The channel is applied to a probe state repeatedly until the probe is measured and the outcome leads to an estimate on the phase.
+We establish a trade-off relation between \DT{the total energy cost of the protocol} and the number of times the channel is applied (complexity), while reaching a desired estimation precision. \DT{A sweet spot is located where the two quantities are co-optimised.} The principles of our analysis can be adapted to \DT{benchmark the energetic requirements} in other quantum protocols and devices.